 Penalties for non-compliance

-Non-compliance with Part 1 of the Proceeds of Crime (Money Laundering) Terrorist Financing Act may result in criminal or administrative penalties.
+Non-compliance with Parts 1 and 1.1 of the Proceeds of Crime (Money Laundering) and Terrorist Financing Act may result in criminal or administrative penalties.
 Both criminal and administrative monetary penalties (AMPs) cannot be issued against the same instances of non-compliance.

 Administrative monetary penalties